 The first Outdoor School in Oregon was held near Medford in the spring of 1957.
 Its success led to a pilot program that was promoted across the state.
 In the spring of 1958, a class from Crooked River Elementary School in Prineville became the first group of students to participate in the new program.
 They spent five days at Camp Tamarack, a private camp located in the Oregon Cascades.
 Learn more

 3. How many students currently go to Outdoor School?
 How many are expected to go once the funding is available?

 Currently, approximately 27,500 students attend Outdoor School, or a similar program, annually.
-Funding will be available for all 55,000 Oregon students in fifth or sixth grade to attend a week of Outdoor School.
+Funding will be available for all 55,000 Oregon students in fifth or sixth grade to attend up to a week of Outdoor School.